 By Stacey Dale, Property Manager

 People who use self storage regularly may be experts in maximizing the space inside their storage unit.
 But for the first time storage user, it’s a good idea to take some time and really think about it before you just move all of your stuff in there and then can’t get to anything!
-So, let’s review how to make the most of your self storage space, no matter what size storage unit you have.
+So, let’s review some space saving storage ideas to help you get the most out of your storage unit.

 First, make sure you have your items in the right size containers or boxes.
 Using containers or boxes that are too small will end up taking up more space than you think.
 If you only use small boxes, you are not accounting for odd size or shape items, and then you may only be able to put one or two items in each box which leads to lots of boxes.
 But going with larger boxes for those odd shaped things will allow you to pack more efficiently and better utilize the space inside each box, and in turn inside your storage unit.
 Keep in mind that plastic tubs and containers are not square.
 They have rounded edges and are usually tapered, which does waste space in those areas.
 Boxes have straight edges and can be stacked right up against each other without wasting any space in between.